lee-ust/Animal-Plant-status-recorder/README.md

 2. Please make sure you have installed matplotlib so you can use the graph function.
 If you have not, please copy and paste the following command to your powershell:

     pip install matplotlib
+3. If you are using Windows ,becuase of some features of the system, direct double-click the python file will let the program quit instantly.
+You may either:

+   download the running_program as well, and double-click the running-program batch or copy and paste the following command to your cmd and run it : cd (where the program is stored) python "animal-plants status recording program.py"